larrybotha/terraform-examples/backend-digitalocean-space/README.md

-# Digitalocean / Terraform blue-green zero-downtime deployment

-This repo demonstrates how to perform blue-green deployments on Digitalocean using Terraform.

-## Why
+# Terraform with Digitalocean space as a remote backend

-This example demonstrates how to use Digitalocean's spaces as a remote backend for storing tfstate.
+This repo demonstrates how to use Digitalocean as a remote backend for Terraform.

 ## Instructions